tildeleb/mpeg-decoder/README.md

 • demuxer: It would be nice to have one as more files would be readable.
 Should be easy to do with Go Routines.
 Might attempt this.

-• de-interlacing: MPEG-1 is suppose to be progressive only but that's often not the case.
+• de-interlacing: MPEG-1 is defined to be a progressive only video format, but that's often not the case.

 • de-blocking filter
 • sharpening filter